 Xolair (omalizumab) is an anti-IgE antibody.
 Xolair is approved to treat people ages 6 years and up with moderate to severe persistent asthma and a proven allergy to a year-round allergen.1 You should have a skin or blood allergy test to confirm your allergies.
 Xolair is intended to treat people whose asthma is not controlled with inhaled corticosteroids.
-It is also approved to treat people with chronic hives without a known cause.
+It is also approved to treat people with chronic hives without a known cause and people with nasal polyps.
 It is made by Genentech Inc. Xolair is taken by injection.

 Do not take Xolair if you are having an asthma attack.1 Use a rescue inhaler (short-acting beta agonist) instead.

 Xolair works by blocking IgE.1 IgE is an antibody that is responsible for many allergy symptoms.
 Xolair prevents IgE from turning on inflammatory cells called mast cells and basophils.
 This reduces symptoms such as wheezing, coughing, swelling, itching, and runny nose.2,3 Xolair is a monoclonal antibody made using biotechnology.1

 Xolair is taken by an under-the-skin injection.1 The dose and frequency depends on your IgE levels and body weight.
 Your IgE levels are checked with a blood test.
 The injection is given in your health care provider’s office.4

 What are the risks of taking Xolair?

 Xolair can cause a life-threatening allergic reaction, called anaphylaxis.2 The reaction can happen the first time you take Xolair, but it can also happen after you have taken many doses.
 You will have to wait in your health care provider’s office after each injection in case of an immediate reaction.
 However, a reaction also can happen days later.
 If you have symptoms of an allergic reaction, go to the emergency department immediately.
 According to the product insert, signs of a serious reaction are:2